Idealized Case Initialization¶

 A WRF model simulation of an “idealized,” simplified, and controlled environment.

-Idealized simulations are initiated from an an existing sounding (included with the code), and assume a simplified orography.
-Below are some ways in which idealized test cases can be used:
+Idealized (or ideal) simulations are initiated from an an existing sounding (included with the code), and assume a simplified orography.
+Below are some ways in which ideal test cases can be used:

 Since no external data is required, they are a simple method to ensure the model works correctly on a particular architecture and compiler.